PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

    * - ``"possible-worlds"``
      - :cfunc:`BooleanCircuit::possibleWorlds` -- exact enumeration
        of all :math:`2^n` worlds; capped at 64 inputs.
+   * - ``"sieve"``
+     - :cfunc:`BooleanCircuit::sieve` -- exact inclusion-exclusion
+       over a monotone DNF (:cfunc:`BooleanCircuit::dnfShape` checks
+       the shape and extracts the clause supports; any other shape is an error).
+Work grows as :math:`2^m` in the clause count :math:`m`, so the chooser picks it over ``possible-worlds`` when there are fewer clauses than inputs and over the compilers when :math:`m` is small.
+In the default chain and selectable by name.
    * - ``"monte-carlo"``
      - :cfunc:`BooleanCircuit::monteCarlo` -- approximate via random
        sampling.
 The argument is a fixed count (``samples=N`` or a bare